daydreamersjp/causality_analysis_primer/README.md

 ![](https://i.imgur.com/q54sO25.png)

-Although "the number of people who drowned by falling into the swimming pool" is correlated with "the number of films Nicolas Cage appeared in", it does not mean they have a causal relationship (no proof, but just by common sense!)
+Although "the number of people who drowned by falling into the swimming pool" is correlated with "the number of films Nicolas Cage appeared in", it does not mean they have causal relationship (no proof, but just by common sense!)

 Therefore, this is an easy example of correlation != causation, period.

 $<br \ >$

-Although it is true, there is a further implication in the data science field: it matters when we want to know the **influence of the actions changing a part of the system**.
-In the example above, <ins>decreasing the Nicolas Cage's films does not lead to a decrease in the pool accidents</ins> (again no proof but in common sense.)
+Although it is true, there is further implication in the data science field: it matters when we want to know the **influence by the actions changing a part of the system**.
+In the example above, <ins>decreasing the Nicolas Cage's films does not lead to the decrease in the pool accidents</ins> (again no proof but in common sense.)

-But there are many cases where this kind of effect is what we want to know, for example:
+But there are many cases that this kind of effect is what we actually want to know, for example:
-- how likely can a patient be treated if the doctor administered a drug,
+- how likely a patient can be treated if the doctor administered a drug,
-- how likely do we see more conversions if a marketing campaign went live,
+- how likely we see more conversions if a marketing campaign went-live,
-- how likely can the city gain more budget when a tax policy was enforced,
+- how likely the city can gain more budget when a tax policy was enforced,
 - etc.

 This is also known as *do-operator* in the causality analysis <a href="http://mlg.eng.cam.ac.uk/zoubin/tut06/cambridge_causality.pdf">(a reference here)</a> like $E[Y=y | A]$ vs. $E[Y=y | do(A)]$.
 No matter how it is called, this difference is something we should carefully concern and distinguish.